Calaelen/wordpress-bf3info-plugin/README.md

 * GitHub Repro for Beta / Dev Builds
 * no support via email/phone - use the github issue tracker

+**Important: You can only activate one version at the same time** - GitHub Beta Zip-Archiv or official stable WordPress Repro Installation (same namespace, different directory names)

 Live Examples (Beta-Testers)
 ----------
 http://www.calaelen.com